cloudlinux/kuberdock-docker/docker/docs/installation/windows.md

 There are several ways to use the installed tools, from the Docker Quickstart Terminal or [from your shell](#from-your-shell).

-### From the Docker Quickstart Terminal
+### Using the Docker Quickstart Terminal

 1. Find the Docker Quickstart Terminal icon on your Desktop and double-click to launch it.

     The application:

     * opens a terminal window
-    * creates a `default` if it doesn't exist, starts the VM if it does
+    * creates a `default` VM if it doesn't exist, and starts the VM after
     * points the terminal environment to this VM

     Once the launch completes, you can run `docker` commands.

 3. Verify your setup succeeded by running the `hello-world` container.